apache/beam/learning/prompts/documentation-lookup/03_basic_configuring_pipelines.md

     runner='DirectRunner'
 )
 ``````
 You can also add your own custom options in addition to the standard PipelineOptions.
-For a common pattern for configuring pipeline options configuration see the here [Pipeline option pattern](https://beam.apache.org/documentation/patterns/pipeline-options/).
+For a common pattern for configuring pipeline options see here [Pipeline option pattern](https://beam.apache.org/documentation/patterns/pipeline-options/).

 The [WordCount example pipeline](https://beam.apache.org/get-started/wordcount-example/#using-parameterizable-pipelineoptions) demonstrates how to set pipeline options at runtime by using command-line options